ksivaman/You-Only-Look-Once/README.md

-# You-Only-Look-Once
+# You Only Look Once
-A PyTorch Object detector inspired by the YOLO algorithm
+A PyTorch implementation of the Object detector inspired by the YOLO algorithm.